apache/trafficcontrol/docs/source/api/cachegroups_id_queue_update.rst

 ``POST``
 ========
-Queue or dequeue updates for all servers assigned to a cache group limited to a specific CDN.
+Queue or dequeue updates for all servers assigned to a :term:`Cache Group` limited to a specific CDN.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"